dcunited001/dcunited001.github.io/_posts/2018-01-30-caelis-ruissent-avoiding-the-engineered-collapse.md

 What does the illuminati do to people they detest?
 They freeze them in carbonite, so to speak.
-If you actually manage to make waves, you become frozen into history after death, completely unable to control the evolution of your narrative, which is partially what men fear so much that makes the idea of heaven so appealing.
-Regardless of whether it's real or not, heaven is an idea of the place you spend for eternity, if you only believed in the vision of Jesus Christ.
+If you actually manage to make waves, you become frozen into history after death, completely unable to control the evolution of your narrative, which is partly what men fear so much that contributes to the appeal of heaven.
+Regardless of whether it's real, heaven is an idea of the place you spend for eternity, if you only believed in the vision of Jesus Christ.
 It the idea itself at least has power.
 Men fear how their stories will play out after their lives, since they'd have no power against their enemies to sew them into narratives and dominate the tellings of their stories.

 *In my own interpretation*, those who rot in hell are forgotten because, to the church, these people did not stand for what was